cea-hpc/clustershell/doc/txt/clustershell.rst

-ClusterShell is an event-based Python library to execute commands on local or distant cluster nodes in parallel depending on the selected engine and worker mechanisms.
-The library provides also advanced nodeset and node groups handling methods.
-Its goal is to improve the administration of cluster by providing a lightweight but scalable API for developers.
+ClusterShell is an event-driven open source Python library, designed to run local or distant commands in parallel on server farms or on large Linux clusters.
+It will take care of common issues encountered on HPC clusters, such as operating on groups of nodes, running distributed commands using optimized execution algorithms, as well as gathering results and merging identical outputs, or retrieving return codes.
+ClusterShell takes advantage of existing remote shell facilities already installed on your systems, like SSH.

 User tools
 ----------

-ClusterShell also provides with the library three convenient Python command-line
+ClusterShell also provides clush, clubak and nodeset, three convenient command-line tools that allow traditional shell scripts to benefit from some of the library features:
-programs:

 - **clush**: issue commands to cluster nodes and format output